Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Transmission lines in the doubled space

-Now the dynamical variables are $X_\ome$, as expected.
+where $\int d\Omega$ stands for sum over both frequencies and degeneracy indices, and $X_\ome(t)$ are the time dependent mode variables.
+The Lagrangian (\ref{eq:TL_Lag_ds}) becomes

 Notice that the matrix $\mt$ that implements the telegrapher's symmetry appears explicitly in the Lagrangian.
-It now behoves us to prove that, albeit different at a first glance from $L_{\bPhi}$ above, equation (\ref{eq:Lag_TL_modes_ds}) produces equivalent dynamics for the flux and charge variables.
+It now behoves us to prove that, albeit different at a first glance from $L_{\bPhi}$ in Eq. \eqref{eq:TL_Lag_Phi} above, equation (\ref{eq:Lag_TL_modes_ds}) produces equivalent dynamics for the flux and charge variables.
 For instance, the last term is apparently breaking TRS, and indeed that would be the case in general.
 However, we have indicated from the outset that for reciprocal circuits TRS does hold.
 We prove in Appendix~\ref{sec:time-reversal} that (\ref{eq:Lag_TL_modes_ds}) does preserve TRS in reciprocal contexts.

 On writing $\mt$ as $-\sigma_y\otimes\mathbb{1}_N$, it is convenient to rearrange the degeneracy indices accordingly, with $u/v$ being the indices for the action of the Pauli matrix, while the $N$ dimensional factor corresponds to an index $\lambda,\lambda'$.
 In other words, the single degeneracy index $\epsilon$, ranging from 1 to $2N$, is replaced by a doublet $\alpha\lambda$, with $\alpha$ taking values $u$ and $v$, and $\lambda$ from 1 to $N$.
 Let us denote $X_{\omega(u\lambda)}$ by $F_{\omega\lambda}$ and $X_{\omega(v\lambda)}$ by $G_\omel$.
 The Lagrangian is rewritten as